Battle of Kunersdorf: Terrain

 The terrain surrounding Kunersdorf suited itself better to defense than offense.
 Between the Frankfurt dam, a long earthen bulwark that helped to contain the Oder river, and to the north of Kunersdorf itself stretched a 3 km line of knolls; Judenberge (Jews Hill), Mühlberge (Mill Hill) and Walkberge (also spelled Walckberge).
 None was more than 30 m high.
 The hillocks were steeper on the north side than the south, but bounded by a marshy, boggy meadow called the Elsbusch, or the Alder wasteland.
 East of Kunersdorf and the Walkberge, the Hühner Fliess (Fliess means running water) was joined by another stream that tumbled between two more hillocks.
 Past the Walkberge and beyond the Hühner stood two more promontories at Trettin.

-Several ravines intersected the ridge of hillocks: starting at the northeastern end, the Bäckergrund joined the Hühner Fleiss.
+Several ravines intersected the ridge of hillocks: starting at the northeastern end, the Bäckergrund joined the Hühner Fliess.
 Just east of the Walkberge a small ravine separated the Walkberge from the Mühlberge.
 Another narrow roadway cut through the Mühlberge ridge, then a second narrow depression, known as the Kuhgrund (cow hollow), lay west of that.
 Beyond the Kuhgrund, the ground rose again, then dipped into a fourth hollow in which lay a Jewish settlement known as a shtetl, and the ground rose into the Judenberge; from this point, one could overlook most of Frankfurt and its suburbs.
 To the southeast lay a variety of small promontories, called the Grosser- and Kleiner-Spitzberge.
 Like the northwest side of the ridge, this ground was covered with small ponds, streams, marshy fields, and broad meadows.
 Natural features—ponds, causeways, swamps—would restrict wide movements on some of the terrain.
 To the east and north of the entire landscape lay the Forest of Reppen.
 Here the ground itself was sandy and unstable.
 The scrub forests were threaded with streams, springs, and bogs of all kinds.